 That will roll-up to your parent record, Process Automation and give you data that you can take to your boss or add to your resume.
 “Saved company 18929 seconds.” or “Wasted 5 hours building this shit that no one has ever used.”

 - Install this unmanaged package to try it out yourself (in a Sandbox, obvs).
 Includes 2 objects, a Flow, and an Apex test class*.

 - Click here to install the package in production, after you’ve tried in the sandbox.

-- *UPDATES: 6/24 Version 3 of the package includes Flow error handling email that is sent to the current user and says “Forward this to your system administrator.”
+- *UPDATES: 6/24 Version 1.3 includes Flow error handling email that is sent to the current user and says “Forward this to your system administrator.”
 That’s awkward, so you could update the Flow to send it to the right person (see video below).
 And I added an Apex test class! ::brushes off shoulders::

 - This will add Apex CPU time!
 And maybe crazy amounts, I don’t know!

 - Instead of having Automation Runtime records you could just add 1 to an ongoing count on the Process Automation record.

 - I wish we could automate the automation so that each time a new Process was created it would automatically add this step on.

 - This could be part of your data dictionary.
 Each Process Automation record could have a description of the process, and say who requested the automation, so you could get back to them later and say “I built you this beautiful thing!
 Please use it!”